 The CloudiFacturing project is a European Innovation Action (IA) under the Horizon 2020 Factories of the Future (FoF).
-The main objective of the CloudiFacturing project is to boost competitiveness of European manufacturers by optimizing production processes using Cloud/HPC-based modelling and simulation.
-The project brings together the results of two previously completed projects, CloudFlow and CloudSME.
+To begin with, the main objective of the CloudiFacturing project is to boost competitiveness of European manufacturers by optimizing production processes using Cloud/HPC-based modelling and simulation.
+Specifically, the project brings together the results of two previously completed projects, CloudFlow and CloudSME.

-The CloudiFacturing project is looking for teams (3rd party use cases) to submit proposals for additional Application Experiments.
-Application Experiments are dedicated sub-projects with one-year duration that are executed within the scope of CloudiFacturing.
-We are seeking innovative use cases in the context of the project’s mission.
-The use cases should clearly state their industrial impact for the involved manufacturing companies, based on their expected benefit from exploiting computational engineering and production services and workflows powered by the CloudiFacturing technology.
+Currently, the CloudiFacturing project is looking for teams (3rd party use cases) to submit proposals for additional Application Experiments.
+In short, Application Experiments are dedicated sub-projects with one-year duration that are executed within the scope of CloudiFacturing.
+First and foremost, we are seeking innovative use cases in the context of the project’s mission.
+Moreover, the use cases should clearly state their industrial impact for the involved manufacturing companies.
+Particularly, the impact needs to be based on the cases’ expected benefit from exploiting computational engineering and production services and workflows powered by the CloudiFacturing technology.

 - simulate manufacturing processes or manufacturing tools,